-Step 8: To ensure a safe recovery from a technical issue involving the RPA, or external system supporting the operation, you should assess the effects of the following probable failures:
+Step 9: To ensure a safe recovery from a technical issue involving the RPA, or external system supporting the operation, you should assess the effects of the following probable failures:

 - 1. Ability of RPA to continue to fly or make a safe landing with at least one motor inoperative (i.e. the RPA remains controllable). - 2.
 Intermittent or degraded C2 link particularly at the maximum operating range and /or around vertical obstacles. - 3.
 Indications, RPA response and crew procedures / actions in the event of a permanent loss of the C2 link. - 4.
-Total or partial failure of the remote pilot station affecting such systems as electronic displays, video feeds, internet, manual control interfaces etc. caused by software, hardware or power failures. - 5.
+Total or partial failure of the ground control station affecting such systems as electronic displays, video feeds, internet, manual control interfaces etc. caused by software, hardware or power failures. - 5.
 Identify any possible single point failures in the RPAS which are critical to the containment of the RPA. - 6.
-Navigation system failures including degradation or total loss of GPS, IMUs, sensors or cameras that may result in a reduction in navigation accuracy and/or a loss of available navigation modes. - 7.
-Flight planning failures that could result in a loss of containment (i.e. incorrect setting of waypoints / RTH function).
+Navigation system failures including degradation or total loss of GPS, IMUs, sensors or cameras that may result in a reduction in navigation accuracy and/or a loss of available navigation modes.